-- a) Violations of the rental rules in section II of this handbook are subject to the above enforcement actions for All Rules except: - i.
+- a) Violations of the rental rules in section II of this Handbook are subject to the above enforcement actions for All Rules except: - i.
 Time for correction shall be 30 days.
-If not corrected in the time allowed, PM shall immediately report same to the Board and impose the following penalties. - (a) Failure to notify the HOA of tenant information prior to occupancy (or change of occupancy) - fine of \$250 for the first month of non-compliance; \$500 per month for each additional month of non-compliance. - (b) Renting a unit within 2 years of change of ownership fine of \$1000 per month.
+If not corrected in the time allowed, PM shall immediately report same to the Board and impose the following penalties and send an assessment notice to the Bookkeeper via Buildium. - (a) Failure to notify the HOA of tenant information prior to occupancy (or change of occupancy) fine of \$250 for the first month of non-compliance; \$500 per month for each additional month of non-compliance. - (b) Renting a unit within 2 years of change of Ownership fine of \$1000 per month.